 Management jobs are typically exempt.
 But how they're defined under FLSA rules is rather strict.
 For example, exempt managers must have responsibility for at least two employees, independent contractors not included.

 Additionally, supervising other workers does not count as management under FLSA rules.
 Exempt managers must perform duties like:

 - Setting wages for hourly employees

 Learned professionals are automatically considered FLSA exempt.
 These positions are defined as work that:

 - Is non-manual and directly related to business operations

 - Requires specialist education (i.e., a degree)

-- Requires employees to make sound judgements and decisions
+- Requires employees to make sound judgments and decisions

 Employees receive certain protections once they meet FLSA criteria.
 Two of the primary protections are:

-If an employee works more than 40 hours per week, they should receive overtime at a rate of time and a half their hourly wage.
+If an employee works more than 40 hours per week, employees should pay overtime at a rate of time and a half their hourly wage.